siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 That summary is useful, but it should not be mistaken for the deepest explanation of the factor of two.
 The deeper point is that the probe is a null Maxwell mode.
-It carries two equal aspects, electric and magnetic, and any admissible first-order interaction with a static mass closure must couple to both.
+It carries two equal aspects, electric and magnetic, and any admissible leading weak-field term in the exact interaction with a static mass closure must couple to both.

 This appendix isolates exactly what is already forced by that fact and what still remains open.